myidispg/Emotion-Recognition/README.md

 First I downloaded the dataset and sorted it.
 All the images of a particular emotion class are saved in a single directory outside the directory in which this repository is saved.
 For example, the numerical code for 'surprise' emotion is '7', hence all images labeled as surprised are saved in a single directory with directory name- faces-data/7/00000.png.
 This helped in easier understanding for later use.

+## How to use ###
+1. Clone the repository.
+2. Use the terminal to run the "emotion-recognition.py" file.
+It takes an argument with the image path with a face.
+3. The run command should look like this- python emotion-recognition.py -i"path-to-image"
+4. The program will now load all the required files and detect the emotion.
+5. The output will be a string containing the person's emotion.

+# Explanation of the method use to detect emotion #
+The following text describes the method used to detect the emotion.

 ## Extract Facial Features ##
 I used Haar Cascade and dlibs to detect faces and extract the 68 landmarks.
 The landmarks look like this-